hbekel/magic/README.md

 defined in it will be available at the prompt.
 Upon leaving the directory all functions will be `unset` again (provided the `.spells` script correctly echoes their names).

+The function `magic` lists the currently installed `.spells` files in the order in which they were sourced.

 # Examples

 ## A simple `get` command for github